piegope/doc/docs/en/rdm/mac/user-interface/quick-access/search.md

 ---
 title: Search
 ---
-It is possible to apply a filter in the [Navigation Pane](/rdm/mac/user-interface/navigation-pane/) tree view by typing some characters in the filter box.
+It is possible to apply a filter in the [***{{ en.NPANE }}***](/rdm/mac/user-interface/navigation-pane/) tree view by typing some characters in the filter box.
 The filter is applied using the specified settings in the application Filter options.

 ## Settings